 MAMMOTH MOUNTAIN INFORMATION:

-Mammoth reports snow showers today.
-The temp is 28 degrees at Main Lodge and 24 at the Summit.
-Winds are moderate to 25 miles an hour.
-They have seen 1 to 2 inches of new snow so far and expect an additiional 2 to 4 inches today.
-They have 45 inches of snow at Main Lodge and 85 inches at the Summit.
-Due to visibility issues 20 out of 25 lifts are running.
-Four upper mountain lifts out of Main Lodge are shut down for the day.
-126 of 161 runs are open.
-71 open runs are groomed with new over machine tilled surfaces.
-Use caution, especially when going off the open runs due to marked and unmarked hazards.
+Mammoth reports a gorgeous day today.
+The temp is 42 degrees at Main Lodge and 33 at the Summit.
+Winds are light to 10 miles an hour.
+They have 39 inches of snow at Main Lodge and 75 inches at the Summit.
+They are making snow again when temps allow for it.
+24 out of 25 lifts are running.
+149 of 161 runs are shown as open.
+Runs are beginning to close now due to lack of snow on them.
+84 runs are groomed with spring condition machine tilled surfaces.
+Snow conditions off the groomed runs is also spring conditions.
+Use caution on the lower mountain runs as numerous marked and unmarked obstacles are appearing.
+Use caution when going off the open runs due to marked and unmarked hazards.
 If you go off open runs, never go alone.
 Always go with others for your safety.
 For your safety, stay in open areas only.
-7 of 8 terrain parks are open today.
-No halfpipes are open.
+All 8 terrain parks are open today.
+Both halfpipes are open.
 All lodges and base facilities are open.

 Mammoth is located in the southern Sierras of California.
 This is the closest major ski area to the Los Angeles and Las Vegas metro areas.
 As such it can get very crowded in the base areas.
 Traffic to and from the mountain on weekends can be a nightmare.
 But, the mountain itself is huge and it can spread people out well.
 Mammoth is well known for running late into the season for skiing.
 Many years Mammoth can offer skiing on the 4th of July.
 Mammoth is also used as a spring time training center for ski racers.
 The US Ski Team has been coming here for decades to train in April, May, June, and even into July.